IUPAC-InChI/InChI/README.md

 The unit test coverage is [evaluated on every push](.github/workflows/deploy_pages.yml) to the default branch of this repository and hosted at <https://iupac-inchi.github.io/InChI/coverage/index.html>.
 Every PR against the default branch is [tested for unit test coverage regressions](.github/workflows/test_coverage_regression.yml).

+### Code signing policy

+Free code signing provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

+This program will not transfer any information to other networked systems unless specifically requested by the user or the person installing or operating it.

 ## Contents of this repository

 ### INCHI-1-DOC